RubensZimbres/Repo-2018/README.md

 <b> CPU Temperature - IoT Project </b>

 In this project I turned my notebook into an IoT device, where CPU temperature is collected via Linux command line run inside a Python notebook and then sent via MQTT protocol to Amazon AWS IoT service, integrated with DynamoDB, Data Pipeline, S3, Quick Sight and Cloud Watch.
+An alternative solution for near real-time data is also presented, using Kinesis, Firehose, Elasticsearch and Kibana.

 <b> CycleGAN Project </b> -  GANs <br/>